denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 #### Unpredictable combinations of varargs

 As I outlined above, the biggest issue is that we can't predict a set of varargs that'll be used in a downcall, therefore, we can't create a generic version of a **FunctionDescriptor** that will _just work_ for every possible invocation configuration.
 So, if we can't build one then maybe we try creating a new function descriptor that extends the original descriptor for each invocation, dynamically.

 #### **FunctionDescriptor** is a key part of **MethodHandle**

-A subsequent issue is: a function descriptor is a key dependency of a native function method handle.
+A subsequent issue is: that a function descriptor is a key dependency of a native function method handle.
-As of now, we already know that we need a new descriptor every time we face with a new combination of varargs.
+As of now, we already know that we need a new descriptor every time we face a new combination of varargs.

 Look at the _printf_ method handle definition:
 ```java